Kaillie Humphries: Competitiveness

-Mixed-gender competitions
+Mixed-sex competitions

-After the Fédération Internationale de Bobsleigh et de Tobogganing announced that it would allow mixed-gender crews to compete in four-man bobsled, Humphries piloted a mixed-gender team to the bronze medal in the Canadian four-man bobsled championships on November 1, 2014, allowing her team to join crews led by Justin Kripps and Chris Spring as official Canadian entries on the international circuit.
+After the Fédération Internationale de Bobsleigh et de Tobogganing announced that it would allow mixed-sex crews to compete in four-man bobsled, Humphries piloted a mixed-sex team to the bronze medal in the Canadian four-man bobsled championships on November 1, 2014, allowing her team to join crews led by Justin Kripps and Chris Spring as official Canadian entries on the international circuit.

 On November 15, Humphries and Elana Meyers of the United States became the first women to compete with or against men in an international four-man bobsled competition, in the season-opening North American Cup race in Park City, Utah.
-Humphries piloted her mixed-gender sled to a sixth-place finish, while Meyers piloted hers to seventh.
+Humphries piloted her mixed-sex sled to a sixth-place finish, while Meyers piloted hers to seventh.
 Later the same month, Humphries and Meyers became the first women to win medals in international four-man bobsled competition when they finished second and third in a North American Cup race at the Calgary track.

 On January 9, 2016, Humphries became the first woman to drive an all-female team against men in a four-person World Cup bobsled race; her teammates were Cynthia Appiah, Geneviève Thibault, and Melissa Lotholz.
 Although they finished last, Humphries said the purpose was to help get a four-woman bobsled division added to the Olympics.
 She said she knew their entry would not be a contender due to the 300-pound weight difference between her team and the all-men teams.